P-E-P/AsmQL/README.md

 Simple plugin to display the assembly code of the function being currently edited in vim.

+# Installation

+The easiest way to install this plugin is by cloning this repository in `~/.vim/pack/dist/start/`

 ## Getting started
 Use `:Asm` inside the scope of a function in c to get it's assembly code in a new vertical pane.
 Note that you'll need the `.o` file in the same folder.